Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/fsdp.rst

 Training models with billions of parameters
 ###########################################

-Use Fully Shared Data Parallel (FSDP) to train large models with billions or trillions of parameters efficiently on multiple GPUs and across multiple machines.
+Use Fully Shared Data Parallel (FSDP) to train large models with billions of parameters efficiently on multiple GPUs and across multiple machines.

 .. note:: This is an experimental feature.

 Today, large models with billions of parameters are trained with many GPUs across several machines in parallel.
-Even a single A100 GPU with 80 GB of VRAM (the biggest today) is not enough to train just a 30B parameter model (even with batch size 1 and 16-bit precision).
+Even a single H100 GPU with 80 GB of VRAM (the biggest today) is not enough to train just a 30B parameter model (even with batch size 1 and 16-bit precision).
 The memory consumption for training is generally made up of

 1. the model parameters,
-2. the optimizer states (e.g., Adam has two additional exponential averages per parameter),
+2. the layer activations (forward) and
-3. the layer activations (forward) and
+3. the gradients (backward).
-4. the gradients (backward).
+4. the optimizer states (e.g., Adam has two additional exponential averages per parameter),

 |